Pilipinas Got Talent

-Pilipinas Got Talent (Note: "Pilipinas" is the Filipino word for the Philippines.) (known and abbreviated as PGT) is a Philippine television reality competition show broadcast by ABS-CBN, Kapamilya Channel and TV5.
+Pilipinas Got Talent (Note: "Pilipinas" is the Filipino word for the Philippines.) (known and abbreviated as PGT) is a Philippine television reality competition show broadcast by ABS-CBN, Kapamilya Channel, TV5 and All TV.
 The show is based on the British reality television franchise Got Talent.
 Originally hosted by Luis Manzano and Billy Crawford, it aired on the network's Yes Weekend! line up on February 20, 2010.
-Robi Domingo and Melai Cantiveros currently serve as the hosts for the seventh season.
+Robi Domingo and Melai Cantiveros serve as the final hosts for the seventh season.

 The first season aired on ABS-CBN from February 20 to June 23, 2010.
 A second and a third season aired back to back from February 26 to October 23, 2011.
 The fourth season aired from February 16 to June 8, 2013, with the fifth season aired from January 23 to May 22, 2016.
 The sixth season aired from January 6 to April 29, 2018.
 The seventh season aired on Kapamilya Channel from March 29 to June 22, 2025.

 To date, there have been seven winners: Jovit Baldivino, Marcelito Pomoy, the Maasinhon Trio, Roel Manlangit, Power Duo, Kristel de Catalina, and Cardong Trumpo.
 The first four are singing acts, while the two are interpretative dance acts, and the latter is non-singing or dance act.